Posts

 Caravan Tyre Problems

-In fact, we recommend that the owners of trailers and touring caravans remove the entire set of wheels. thus, and bring them to the garage or auto centre.
+In fact, we recommend that the owners of trailers and touring caravans remove the entire set of wheels.
+Diligently, and bring them to the garage or auto centre.
 Hence, they use them and have them checked by a qualified member of the staff.
 For this reason, this will ensure the complete unit will be verified correctly.
 Hence, the safest possible outcome for you and your caravan Alleviating any tyre problems

 The wheels will be checked for rust and alloy flaking off.
 The tyres will be removed from the wheels and checked for any internal cuts or other damage.
 This is very important.
 Naturally, hidden damage can turn a simple journey into a nightmare scenario.
 Especially when travelling at sixty miles per hour on a highway.
 As a result, and due to a tyre failure, losing complete control of the caravan.